ido/ido/README.md

 ### Hello!

 I'm Ido Rosen.
 I work on things that intersect economics/finance, machine learning/"AI", statistics, optimization, and (optionally) distributed systems.
+If you're trying to reach me, [email 📫](mailto:code@idorosen.com) is the best way.
+(If I don't respond within 48 hours, please try again - my spam filter can be over-eager.)

 <!--
 **ido/ido** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.